 Mr. Troy DeSouza, founder, Dominion GovLaw LLP

-Mr. David Hood, CEO of geoLOGIC systems
+Mr. David Hood, Chair, geoLOGIC systems

 Dr. Jack Mintz, economist and founder of the University of Calgary School of Public Policy